Kopkins/bitchampions/README.md

 ### Functional Description
 #### Feature List
 * Drag and Drop class boxes
-* Ability to draw lines on a canvas
+* Ability to draw relationship lines between classes
+* Ability to add and delete class boxes from canvas
-* Ability to label class boxes with class name, attributes, and methods
+* Ability to label class boxes with class name, attributes, and methods.
+* Ability to resize class boxes and rotate relationship lines
+* Ability to choose various relationships

 ### User Interface
 #### Overview